lawnjelly/smoothing-addon/README.md

 There is no need for JitterFix (`Project Settings->Physics->Common->Physics Jitter Fix`) when using fixed timestep interpolation, indeed it may interfere with getting a good result.
 The addon now enforces this by setting `Engine.set_physics_jitter_fix` to 0 as smoothing nodes are created.

+#### Y-Sort in 2D
+In 2D there is a special case if you want to use y-sorting.
+The `global_out` setting internally calls `set_as_toplevel()` on the node, unfortunately due to some internal quirks of the engine, this is incompatible with y-sorting.
+But this is possible to workaround.
+To use y-sorting:
+* Switch off `global_out` in the smoothing node.
+* Do not add the smoothing node as a child of the target (e.g. player).
+Instead add it on a branch where no transform will be applied from the parent (e.g. a child of the root node where the root node has no transform).
+Then set the target manually, either using the inspector or calling the `set_target()` function.
+* You can still use `global_in`, this does not break the y-sorting.

 ### Authors
 Lawnjelly, Calinou